mvaudel/trioGen/README.md

 # trioGen
-Resources and code for trio analyses.
+Code and resources for the genetic analysis of trios.